Skip to content

 What does Breeze Airways fly?

-Breeze operates an all-Airbus fleet centered on the A220-300, a single-aisle widebody-feel jet built by Airbus in Mobile, Alabama.
+Breeze operates a fleet centered on the Airbus A220-300, a single-aisle widebody-feel jet built by Airbus in Mobile, Alabama.
 The A220 has wider seats, larger windows, and quieter cabins than the A319/A320/A321 family.
-Breeze also operates some Embraer E190/E195 aircraft on shorter routes.
-The A220-300 anchors most longer-haul transcon and Florida routes.
-Spirit's all-A320-family fleet is the standard ULCC narrowbody but feels noticeably tighter at 28-inch seat pitch.
+Breeze has retired its Embraer E195s and runs the A220-300 as its anchor aircraft, though a small number of older Embraer E190s remain in service while the carrier completes its Embraer phase-out (targeted for mid-2026).
+The A220-300 handles its longer-haul transcon and Florida routes.
+Spirit's all-A320-family fleet was the standard ULCC narrowbody but felt noticeably tighter at 28-inch (71 cm) seat pitch.

 Breeze Nicest vs Spirit Big Front Seat?

 Both are premium-cabin offerings inside ULCC carriers.
 Breeze Nicest on the A220-300 is a first-class-style recliner with substantially more pitch and width than standard economy, includes carry-on, checked bag, and complimentary snacks.
 Pricing typically runs $200-400 round trip premium over Nice.
-Spirit's Big Front Seat (now included in Spirit First, formerly Go Big) is a wider 2-2 forward cabin with 36-inch pitch and 22-inch seat width, no recline.
-Spirit First includes carry-on, checked bag, priority boarding, and complimentary snacks.
+Spirit's Big Front Seat (included in Spirit First, formerly Go Big) was a wider 2-2 forward cabin with 36-inch (91 cm) pitch and about 22-inch (56 cm) seat width, no recline.
+Spirit First included carry-on, checked bag, priority boarding, and complimentary snacks.
 Both are good ULCC premium products at sub-business-class prices.

 Does Breeze charge for carry-on?

-On the Nice fare (cheapest), yes, typically $20-35 added at booking or up to $75 at the gate.
-On Nicer and Nicest fares, carry-on is included.
-Spirit charges for carry-on on the Value (Bare Fare) class at $65 if added at the gate, dramatically more than the booking price.
+On Breeze's cheapest No Flex Fare, yes, typically about $30-35 added at booking or up to $75 at the gate.
+The Nice, Nicer, and Nicest bundles include the carry-on free.
+Spirit charged for carry-on on the Value (Bare Fare) class, up to $65 if added at the gate, dramatically more than the booking price.
 Both airlines include the personal item free on every fare.
 Breeze's personal item is 17x13x8 inches; Spirit's is 18x14x8 inches (Spirit's is slightly larger).

 Where does Breeze Airways fly?

 Breeze focuses on secondary cities and point-to-point routes that legacy carriers do not serve nonstop.
 Hubs include Tampa (TPA), Charleston (CHS), Provo (PVU), Norfolk (ORF), and Akron-Canton (CAK).
 Routes include Tampa to Providence, Charleston to Provo, Akron to Fort Myers, and dozens of similar 'why doesn't anyone else fly this' pairs.
-About 40 destinations across the eastern and central US plus some West Coast service.
-Spirit operates 60+ destinations across the US, Mexico, Central America, the Caribbean, and parts of South America from major hub cities (Fort Lauderdale, Orlando, Detroit, Atlantic City, Las Vegas, Houston).
+The network spans dozens of destinations across the eastern, central, and western US, and Breeze has begun adding international service.
+Spirit operated 60+ destinations across the US, Mexico, Central America, the Caribbean, and parts of South America from major hub cities (Fort Lauderdale, Orlando, Detroit, Atlantic City, Las Vegas, Houston).

 Is Spirit Airlines still operating?